kamil-nowocin/Test_Automation-automationpractice/README.md

 | FAIL MESSAGE  | PASS MESSAGE  |
 | ------------- | ------------- |
 | ![IMG](https://raw.githubusercontent.com/kamil-nowocin/Test_Automation-automationpractice/master/src/test/resources/files/images/slack_bot_fail.png)  | ![IMG](https://raw.githubusercontent.com/kamil-nowocin/Test_Automation-automationpractice/master/src/test/resources/files/images/slack_bot_pass.png)  |
+## SELENIUM GRID (POC)
+Right now it's only available for a local host, and **it's POC feature**, however you are able to check how it works.
+#### HOW TO RUN TESTS
+1. Run SeleniumGridRunner
+2. Make sure that SeleniumGrid is running properly, check http://localhost:4444/grid/console
+3. In terminal type `./gradlew test -Dtests.executor=grid -Dremote.browser=chrome`
 ## TEST LOGS
 There are two types of log information saved after each test run:
 - Detailed logs in log directory.
 Warning!
 These logs will be deleted when you launch new test run.